Published June 28, 2024

 Project stakeholders completed the business and tech columns, rating 5 as valuable or easy and 1 as unnecessary or difficult.

-User value is influenced through audience testing, where participants in Advent’s audience of marketing and advertising professionals shared their experiences and reactions to different ideas.
+Audience testing influences user value, where participants from Advent’s audience of marketing and advertising professionals share their experiences and reactions to different ideas.

 User survey